Bloggbild för: Do I Really Need to Take a Magnesium Supplement? (2024)

 Eat these 9 foods daily to get more magnesium:

-• dark leafy greens like spinach or Swiss chard
+• dark leafy greens like spinach or chard

 • beans like mung beans and black beans